open-cloud/open-cloud.github.io.old/0_overview.md

   - Bound to a set of supported Flavors that establish allocation parameters.

+  - Bound to a set of Controllers that represent the back-end infrastructure service that provides cloud resources (e.g., an OpenStack head node).

 Sites and Deployments can be one-to-one, which corresponds to a each Site establishing its own policies.
 In practice, however, we expect Deployments will often span multiple Sites, where those Sites either